-2.11 Access Control for Queries
+2.12 Access Control for Queries

-The control mechanism is based on the amount of contact information (contained in person and role objects) that is returned because of queries made from an IP address.
-Access is determined by the IP address of a whois client sending queries to the whois server.
-Sometimes an IP address may be acting as a proxy and submitting queries on behalf of other IP addresses (for example, a webserver running cgi interfaces to the RIPE Whois Database).
-The whois server provides a facility for such proxy clients that allows accounting to be based on the IP address of the clients using the proxy to query the RIPE Whois Database and not on the IP address of the proxy server.
+The control mechanism is based on the amount of contact information (contained in person and role objects) that is returned because of queries made for an IP address.
+Access is determined by the IP address of a whois client sending queries to the database server.
+Sometimes an IP address may be acting as a proxy and submitting queries on behalf of other IP addresses (for example, a webserver running cgi interfaces to the RIPE Database).
+The database server provides a facility for such proxy clients that allows accounting to be based on the IP address of the clients using the proxy to query the RIPE Database and not on the IP address of the proxy server.
 This is done using the "-V" flag as follows: